tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 								    # This is expecially useful for fonts with a lot of glyphs (e.g. Chinese fonts).
 								    # Note : this definition requires the GL_ARB_TEXTURE_SWIZZLE OpenGL extension, but IT DOES NOT CHECK if this extension is supported by the target platform (it just assumes it is).

+IMIMPL_USE_ARB_TEXTURE_COMPRESSION_TO_COMPRESS_FONT_TEXTURE	    # It uses the GL_ARB_TEXTURE_COMPRESSION OpenGL extension to try to compress the font texture (to reduce GPU memory).
+If it fails, a message is displayed to the console.
+								    # Note : this definition requires the GL_ARB_TEXTURE_COMPRESSION OpenGL extension, but IT DOES NOT CHECK if this extension is supported by the target platform (it just assumes it is).
+								    # On my system, it works only when IMIMPL_USE_ARB_TEXTURE_SWIZZLE_TO_SAVE_FONT_TEXTURE_MEMORY is not defined (otherwise it just does not compress it).

 The following definitions can be defined with any binding:

 IMGUIBINDINGS_DONT_CLEAR_INPUT_DATA_SOON:	# Normally ImGui::GetIO()->Fonts->ClearInputData() and ImGui::GetIO()->Fonts->ClearTexData() are called as soon as possible to save some memory.